The-Flash-Report/saasflashreport/README.md

     python3 aggregator.py
     ```
     This will:
-    *   Fetch data from all configured sources.
+    *   Fetch data from all configured SaaS industry sources.
-    *   Process and categorize headlines.
+    *   Process and categorize SaaS headlines.
     *   Generate/update `index.html`.
     *   Generate/update a daily archive file in the `archive/` directory.
     *   Update the `archive_index.html` page.

 6.  **View the site:**
-    Open `promptwire/index.html` in your web browser.
+    Open `saasflashreport/index.html` in your web browser.

 ## Deployment Process